digital-shephard/HopiumBot/README.md

 ## WebSocket Integration

 The project includes a fully functional WebSocket client for integrating with the HopiumCore API.
-The WebSocket connection is automatically established when trading is started in the Perp Farming section.
+The WebSocket connection **requires authentication** and is automatically established when trading is started in the Perp Farming section.

 ### WebSocket Files

 - **`src/config/websocket.js`**: Configuration for WebSocket URLs and connection settings
   - Development URL: `ws://localhost:8080/ws`
-  - Production URL: To be configured later
+  - Production URL: `wss://api.hopiumbot.com/ws`
+  - Same dev/prod toggle as API configuration

 - **`src/types/websocket.d.ts`**: TypeScript type definitions for all WebSocket messages and data structures
   - Message types (subscribe, unsubscribe, summary, alert, etc.)